Newspaper Page Text

 By: Cliff Mackay

-Milion K. Curry and Alfred C
+Milton K. Curry and Allred ('

-Tyler, representing Morchouse col
+Tyler, representing Morehouse col

 lege in the Atlanta school’s firs!